-If you don’t want to read the whole article, here’s a summary list of the best free trial VPNs:
+If you don’t want to read the whole article, here’s a summary list of the best VPN free trials.

-- ExpressVPN Requires payment, but comes with a 30-day risk-free money-back guarantee.
+- ExpressVPN Requires payment but comes with a 30-day money-back guarantee.

 - SaferVPN 24-hour free trial followed by a 30-day money-back guarantee.

 - HideMyAss 7-day free trial followed by a 30-day money-back guarantee but requires a credit card to sign up.

 - ibVPN: Decent all-rounder offering a 24-hour trial and 15-day money-back guarantee.

 Our recommendations are based on the following factors: